 We have undertaken an ecological assessment of the entire city.
 This was carried out by Wildlands Ecological Consultants, who have extensive experience doing similar ecological assessments.

-Under this assessment ecosystems are considered significant if they meet one or more of the following criteria set out in the Regional Policy Statement:
+Under this assessment ecosystems are considered significant if they meet criteria set out in Policy 23 of the Regional Policy Statement.